avanbtech/Security-Service/README.md

-# Security Service Request System
+# Security Service Request System (Last edited 9/24/17, by Alex)
 ## About
-This is group Gammas CMPT 373 Term Project.
+This is group Gamma's CMPT 373 Term Project.
 We are developing a web application form to replace the current SFU security services request system with an online solution, that the "customer" can fill out the necessary information, which then will be automatically accessible to security for further processing.
-We are using the MERN stack to complete this project, consisting of MongoDB (NoSQL Database), Express (Framework for web applications) , React (Front end framework - HTML/CSS etc.), and Node.js (Server side, back end framework) as the underlying frameworks.
+We are using the MERN stack to complete this project, consisting of MongoDB (NoSQL Database) (or maybe graphql, to be determined!), Express (Framework for web applications), React (Front end framework - HTML/CSS etc.), and Node.js (Server side, back end framework) as the underlying frameworks.

-## Initial setup instructions (Last edited 9/24/17)
+## Initial setup instructions

 The following instructions are for **Windows**.
 You can find a more detailed documentation (which includes other OS!) [here](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Express_Nodejs/development_environment).